On the Parameterized Complexity of Sparsest Cut and Small-set Expansion Problems: Weighted version

-\begin{proof} We give a reduction from $k$SC for general graphs which is known to be NP-hard for every fixed integer $k\geq 2$ \cite{daneshgar2012complexity}.
-Let $G$ be an instance of $k$-\textsc{Sparsest Cut}, where $G = (V, E)$ is a weighted graph with edge weight $w:E\to \mathbb{R}^+$, where $ V(G)= \{v_{1}, v_{2}, \dots, v_{n} \}$.
-We construct a weighted graph of $G^{\prime}$ with maximum degree three as follows.
+\begin{proof} We give a reduction from $k$SC for general (unweighted) graphs which is known to be NP-hard for every fixed integer $k\geq 2$ \cite{daneshgar2012complexity}.
+Let $G$ be an instance of $k$-\textsc{Sparsest Cut}, where $G = (V, E)$ is a simple unweighted graph, where $ V(G)= \{v_{1}, v_{2}, \dots, v_{n} \}$.
+We construct a weighted graph $G^{\prime}$ with maximum degree three and a weight function $w:E(G')\to \mathbb{R}^+$ as follows.